Advertiser Disclosure

 Hot Tip: The Grand Wailea Maui is not an all-inclusive resort.
 All on-property amenities and dining are charged in addition to the room rate.

-Points Value: 0.73 cents per point
+Points Value: 1 cent per point

-6. London Hilton Park Lane (England)
+London Hilton on Park Lane Room

 Stay in the Mayfair neighborhood at the London Hilton Park Lane.
 Image Credit: Hilton

-In the Mayfair neighborhood, you’ll find the London Hilton Park Lane.
+In the Mayfair neighborhood, you’ll find the London Hilton on Park Lane.
 As one of the first Hilton hotels to open up in the city, this property overlooks Hyde Park.
 It also has on-property dining and all the facilities you need to have a relaxing stay.

-Points Required: From 80,000 points per night
+Points Required: At least 80,000 points per night

-Points Value: 0.71 cents per point
+Points Value: Up to 0.95 cents per point

-7. Waldorf Astoria Beverly Hills (Beverly Hills, CA)
+5. Waldorf Astoria Beverly Hills (California)

 Kick back at the Waldorf Astoria Beverly Hills rooftop pool.
 Image Credit: Hilton